neuzhangyf/neuzhangyf.github.io/_news/announcement_25.2.19.md

 related_posts: false
 ---

-Our paper entitled "Towards Communication-Efficient Out-of-Core Graph Processing on the GPU" is accepted by TPDS!
+Our paper "Towards Communication-Efficient Out-of-Core Graph Processing on the GPU" is accepted by TPDS!